Skip to main content

 Tenant Level

-If using the Tenant ID for discovery, you must create a Single Role at the tenant level.
+If using the Tenant ID for discovery, you must create a single role at the tenant level.
 Navigate to Management Groups > Select your Azure Tenant Group > Access Control (IAM) > Roles > Add > Add Custom Role.
-Give the custom role a name, and a description, then select Start from scratch or 88.
+Give the custom role a name and a description, then select Start from scratch or Start from JSON.

-1. If using the Start from scratch option, you will need to manually select each permission needed for this application to access the desired resources.
+1. If using the Start from scratch option, manually select each permission needed for this application to access the desired resources.
 Select Add permissions, search for and select the desired permission, check the relevant box, and choose Add.
 Repeat this for any desired permissions.

-2. If using the Start from JSON option, copy and paste the in the JSON data, pulling in the necessary permissions from the list in the Discovery section, and save it as a .json file.
-Be sure to change the assignable scope to /providers/Microsoft.Management/managementGroups/root-management-group-id-goes-here.
+2. If using the Start from JSON option, copy and paste the JSON data, pulling in the necessary permissions from the list in the Discovery section, and save it as a .json file.
+Change the assignable scope to /providers/Microsoft.Management/managementGroups/root-management-group-id-goes-here.
 Then, upload this file on the Basics page when creating the role, and the permissions will be automatically defined.

 After defining the permissions, select Next to define the scope this application will have access to.
 You can define the scope at the subscription level or in any of the nested resource groups (this example uses the subscription level).
 Select Next to review or copy the JSON, then Next and Create.